Sukhdeep2006/Sukhdeep2006/README.md

-- 👋 Hi, I’m @Sukhdeep2006, and IT Program Manager by profession, with a strong background in Application development and maintenance.
+- 👋 ** I am an IT Program Manager by profession, with a strong background in Application development and maintenance.

-- 👀 I’m interested in educating myself in the field of Artificial Intelligence, Machine Learning and Neural Networks.
+- 👀  I am currently focussed on educating myself in the field of Artificial Intelligence, Machine Learning and Deep Learning.- 🌱

-- 🌱 I’m currently learning Neural Networks using python as the programming language.
-- 💞️ I’m looking to collaborate on the concepts and new applications of deep learning concepts.
+- 💞️ I’m looking to collaborate on the concepts and new applications for deep learning concepts.

-- 📫 Reach out to me over an email.
+- 📫 Feel free to reach out to me over an email.

 <!---
 Sukhdeep2006/Sukhdeep2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.